Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 Trying to proxytunnel to a port and connect to localhost ssh presented more evidence this was the way to the flag, however, it only accepted ssh keys!

 After banging heads against the wall for a while and wanting to turn all squid into calamari, we took to checking what other ports may be open (all 65535).
-The problem with this approach was even with some multithreading, the scan was slow - I gave up extending my session at around 20%, in which time my teammate Kumomonomu had kept up the scanning, discovered that port 50000 was open and managed to get the flag.
+The problem with this approach was even with some multithreading, the scan was slow - I gave up extending my session at around 20% and went to bed (or work I can't recall what hour this was solved!).
+Either way my teammate Kumomonomu had kept up the scanning, discovered that port 50000 was open and managed to get the flag.

 I had to validate my script would have worked so I tested it again using ports closer to the known open one and sure enough, I got a match. _Note: HEAD requests were much quicker and also avoided port 50000 keepalive that would cause the script to hang_.